akhilvreddy/AM-Radio-Simulator/README.md

 ```

 ## Amplitude Modulation
-To send the wave to something like an air-wave, we had to
+To send the wave to something like an air-wave, we had to multiply the regular part of the wave with a cosine term.

 ## Signal Convolution